bry/bry/README.md

 ### 📖 About Me

+🧑🏻‍💻 Senior Software Engineer and product builder

+🚀 Creator of [Sportsara](https://sportsara.com)

+⭐️ Recently: Building [Sportsara](https://sportsara.com), a platform where doubles badminton players track their health and performance, build their player profile

+⚙️ Experienced in product development & platform engineering, web and database applications

-🧱 I create technology that helps athletes compete, improve, connect, and earn through the sports we love.
+🧱 I build technology that helps athletes compete, improve, connect, and earn through the sports we love.

-📝 Conatus: To expand your power to act by turning uncertainty into measurable progress and to build systems and communities that help other people do the same
+📝 *Conatus*: Expand your power to act by turning uncertainty into measurable progress and to build systems and communities that help other people do the same

-💪 Modus Operandi: Keep building a stronger, more joyful life, and seek people with whom I can grow, thrive, and have fun along the way.
-Create systems that cause more positive human relationships to form and persist.
+💪 *Modus Operandi*: Building a stronger, more joyful life, and seek people with whom I can grow, thrive, and have fun along the way.
+Create systems that cause more positive human relationships to form and persist

 🙆🏻‍♂️ Myers-Briggs INTJ

-🧑🏻‍💻 Senior Software Engineer

-🚀 Creator of [Sportsara](https://sportsara.com)

-⚙️ Product Management & Platform Engineering, Web and Database Applications

-⭐️ Recently: Building [Sportsara](https://sportsara.com), a free platform where doubles badminton players track their health and performance, build their player profile, with optional premium upgrades

-🏋️‍♂️ [Sportsara](https://sportsara.com/) empowers people to improve their health, pursue their ambitions, and earn through the sports they love, on their own terms.

 | Sportsara |
 |:------:|